Report: Ricardo Pepi expected to join FC Augsburg

 EL PASO, Texas (KTSM) – El Paso’s Ricardo Pepi is taking his game to the next level.

-After a stellar 2021 camaign with MLS club, FC Dallas, the 18-year-old soccer star is expected to join FC Augsburg in the Bundesliga, which is Germany’s top flight soccer league.
+After a stellar 2021 campaign with MLS club, FC Dallas, the 18-year-old soccer star officially joined FC Augsburg in the Bundesliga on Monday, which is Germany’s top flight soccer league.

-The expected move for Pepi was reported by CBS Sports and Sky Sports’ Fabrizio Romano Saturday.

-Pepi’s move will set a record for the most expensive transfer from an MLS player to Europe.
-This is all pending a physical that Pepi will undergo tomorrow, according to Romano.
+Pepi’s move will set a record for the most expensive transfer from an MLS home-grown player to Europe and will cost FC Augsburg $20 million to pry him from FC Dallas.
+Pepi passed his physical in Germany over the weekend, allowing the move to become official.

+The native of the Borderland will sign a five-year contract with the Bundesliga side.

+“Moving to Europe after the conclusion of the MLS season was my dream,” Pepi said in a statement Monday.
+“I believe FC Augsburg and the Bundesliga will prove the perfect settings for me to gain match practice at the top level as a youngster.

 Pepi had a breakout 2021 season with FC Dallas, as he led the team with 13 goals and three assists.
 Pepi’s 13 goals this season ties the all-time single-season MLS record for most goals scored by a teenager, as he became only the second teenager to score 10 or more goals in a single season.
 Pepi recorded his first MLS hat trick at 18 years and 196 days old, the youngest player to score a hat trick in MLS history.